W01 Activity: Team Project Setup

 On projects where there is only one developer, merging directly works.
 However, when working with a team, it is more common to work through pull requests.
 A pull request essentially means "My work is done and tested, I am ready for the code to be merged in with the main branch.
 Can someone check it out and make sure you don't see any issues.
 (So I don't break anything 😁)"

-In our case right now, the branches do not contain anything important that needs to be merged back into the main branch.
+In this case right now, the branches do not contain anything important that needs to be merged back into the main branch.
 So most of them can just be deleted.

 - Have one person on the team, who is not the driver, submit a pull request for their own branch to observe what the process is like.